 Oral and maxillofacial infections can occur at any time during pregnancy and should be treated immediately to prevent the morbidity and even the potential mortality associated with regionally and systemically disseminated infections.
-Most of the commonly used antibiotics, such as penicillin, amoxicillin, cephalexin, clindamycin, and azithromycin, were category B drugs and are considered safe to use for the mother and fetus [19].
-A few antibiotics (e.g., ciprofloxacin) were classified as category C [19].
+Most of the commonly used antibiotics, such as penicillin, amoxicillin, cephalexin, clindamycin, and azithromycin, were category B drugs and are considered safe to use for the mother and fetus [23].
+A few antibiotics (e.g., ciprofloxacin) were classified as category C [23].

-Conventional doses of antibiotics will have less intense effects in pregnant patients given the larger maternal blood volume in which they are distributed [22].
+Conventional doses of antibiotics will have less intense effects in pregnant patients given the larger maternal blood volume in which they are distributed [26].
 If an oral infection does not respond to a conventional dose, consult an obstetrician to determine if a higher dose or an increased frequency of administration can be used.
 Patients with oral or maxillofacial infections that do not resolve despite adjustments to the dose or frequency of administration should be referred to an oral surgeon immediately.

-Tetracycline and its derivatives were considered pregnancy category D and should not be used during pregnancy [19].
-These medications bind to hydroxyapatite within the developing tooth and cause brown discoloration of the teeth, poorly formed enamel, and problems with bone growth [19; 23].
+Tetracycline and its derivatives were considered pregnancy category D and, as a class, their use should be avoided during pregnancy [23].
+These medications bind to hydroxyapatite within the developing tooth and cause brown discoloration of the teeth, poorly formed enamel, and problems with bone growth [23; 27].